-Once your application has been received by Council it will be checked by an officer to ensure all the required information is supplied.
-The initial check is for content of the application only.
+Once your application has been submitted to Council it will be checked by an officer to ensure all the required information is supplied.
+The initial check is for content of the application and that relevant supporting documentation has been provided.
 A more detailed check for accuracy of the information supplied is done during processing.

 Once we accept your application, it will be entered into our electronic processing system and given an individual number.
 This will be advised to you in a letter acknowledging receipt of your application.
 This number should be quoted whenever you write to or contact Council about your Building Consent application.
 Your application will be linked to the records for the property.

 The Building Act requires Council to process a Building Consent application in twenty (20) working days.
 The “working day clock” starts the day after the complete application is received by Council.
 If the application is for a National Multi-Use Approval (Multi-proof) consent, the processing time is ten (10) working days.